 The spatial distribution of localities reflected distinct environmental gradients.
 Monte Azul and Chanchape clustered in the region associated with higher contents of N, P, K, and OM.
 Conversely, Rica Playa, Pedregal, and Marginal forest were located near the vectors of pH and CaCO3, suggesting soils with greater alkalinity and carbonate content.
 Along the climatic gradient, Rica Playa, Pedregal, and Marginal forest were associated with higher values of precipitation (pp), Tmax, Tmin, and (Mean temperature) Tmean.
 Relative humidity (RH) was lowest in Rica Playa, Pedregal, and Marginal forest, while Monte Azul and Chanchape displayed intermediate values.
 The CS was higher in Monte Azul and Chanchape but lower in Rica Playa, Pedregal, and Marginal forest.

 Regarding physiographic characteristics, Pedregal, KM 190, and Fundo Valdez were located closer to water bodies (DW), whereas Kurt Beer, Chanchape, and SENASA were situated at greater distances.
-The highest elevations (SLI) were recorded at CC Ignacio Távara, KM 190, and Monte Azul, in contrast to Pedregal and INIA, which were positioned at lower elevations.
+The highest elevations (SLI) were recorded at CC Ignacio Távara, KM 190, and Monte Azul, in contrast to Pedregal and INIA, which were positioned at lower elevations (Figure 2).